5 Best Programming Languages for Blockchain Development

 Rust – The best programming language for blockchain development

 Rust is a relatively young blockchain programming language that has already proven its efficiency.
 It entered the spotlight not that long ago, brought to the wider audience by Parity, which has developed a relevant Ethereum client.

 One of the Parity founders, Gavin Wood, soon greatly contributed to the mass Rust adoption at his presentation about the interoperable blockchain Polkadot and its framework Substrate.
 After this, other large players of the blockchain market have started appreciating the Rust language and its advantages.
 And thanks to that, we can now use high-speed networks like Solana, NEAR, Secret Network, and other young blockchains that work on the technology edge.

 What is Rust?

 Rust is a multi-paradigm programming language that was specifically created for enhanced performance and safety.
-It offers great documentation, a vast set of tools, and a friendly compiler with helpful error messages.
+It offers great documentation, a vast set of developer tools, and a friendly compiler with helpful error messages.

 Rust is probably the most efficient crypto programming language for smart contract development since it enables productive collaborative work for project teams, as well as open source developers who want to contribute to the protocol.
 The Rust language allows programmers to control low-level details without any hassle or micro-management, providing a great balance of technical capacity and coding experience.

 On top of that, Rust enables top-notch speed and stability by means of the real-time compiler that checks the code through feature additions and refactoring.
 Thus, this language corresponds to all the primary requirements for blockchain development and much more.